clickberry/nsqd-ecs/README.md

 ECS optimized nsqd image.

 ## Problem
-When you use official `nsqio/nsqd` image to instanciate nsqd container in Amazon ECS you should provide command `-broadcast-address` to proper register nsqd in nsqlookupd.
-But you don't know which EC2 instance will be used to host your container.
+When you use official `nsqio/nsqd` image to instantiate nsqd container in Amazon ECS you should provide flag `-broadcast-address` to proper register nsqd in nsqlookupd.
+But you don't know exactly which EC2 instance will be used to host your container.

 ## Solution